adamluzsi/adamluzsi/CV.md

 , significantly streamlining the process of requesting and managing benefits.
 This not only improved operational efficiency but also enhanced the experience for the government employees.

+### People Process Technology - Identification Data Provider

+Designed and implemented a centralized, OAuth 2.0-based identity and authorization service to enable secure, role-driven access delegation from end users to internal microservices (and larger bounded contexts).
+The system empowered users to grant granular, time-bound permissions for specific roles (e.g., "event_scheduling", "health_data_view", etc) to downstream services, facilitating service-to-service workflows without requiring direct credential sharing.
+Implemented token issuance and validation, enforced consent flows via a self-service portal.
+The solution reduced authentication sprawl across services, enabled credential rotation, and became the backbone for all new internal microservice integrations and their service-to-service communication auth process.

 ### People Process Technology - Project Healthcare Tourism